List of materials-testing resources

 Materials testing is used to assess product quality, functionality, safety, reliability and toxicity of both materials and electronic devices.
 Some applications of materials testing include defect detection, failure analysis, material development, basic materials science research, and the verification of material properties for application trials.
 This is a list of organizations and companies that publish materials testing standards or offer materials testing laboratory services.

-International organizations for materials testing
+International organizations

 These organizations create materials testing standards or conduct active research in the fields of materials analysis and reliability testing.